 What is Ferritin?

 This blood test is called ferritin, which can be a measure of the iron levels that are stored in your body.
-So if your body is low in iron, and I have a video on this as well, you can get a whole lot of symptoms like fatigue, brain fog, anxiety, depression, headaches, weakness, shortness of breath, and heart palpitations.
-On the other hand, high iron levels can cause very similar symptoms and actually be very toxic to your system.
+So if your body has an iron deficiency, and I have a video on this as well, you can get a whole lot of symptoms like fatigue, brain fog, anxiety, depression, headaches, weakness, shortness of breath, and heart palpitations.
+On the other hand, excess iron levels can cause very similar symptoms and actually be very toxic to your system.
+Iron toxicity can be very dangerous.

 I saw a patient about six or seven years ago, a young man in his twenties, he was thin but had high blood pressure, his heart rate was very fast with many palpitations and flutters.
 He went to cardiologists, wore heart monitors but they could never figure out what was wrong.
 After thorough evaluations and testing in my office, his ferritin levels and other iron tests were high.
 His ferritin levels were over 500 ng/ml and you want to get your ferritin levels around 60-90 ng/ml.

 Once we reduced his ferritin, his symptoms cleared up.
-So high ferritin and iron levels can cause heart symptoms, gallbladder disease, depression, infertility.
-Low testosterone levels can be caused by high iron.
-Cancer and disease can be caused by iron overload.
+So high ferritin and iron deficiency can cause heart symptoms, gallbladder disease, depression, infertility.
+Low testosterone levels can be caused by excess iron.
+Cancer and disease can also be caused by iron chelation.

-The main symptoms again of too much iron is lack of energy, abdominal pain, brain fog, heart flutters, fast heart rate, joint pain, loss of sex drive.
+The main symptoms again of iron overload are lack of energy, abdominal pain, brain fog, heart flutters, fast heart rate, joint pain, loss of sex drive.
 Just overall feeling miserable.
 It can lead to liver damage, cirrhosis, hepatitis, liver cancer, enlarged spleen, hypothyroidism, and hormone imbalances.
 It can cause neurodegenerative diseases, early dementia, Parkinson’s, Alzheimer’s, ringing in the ears, and vertigo.
 All these can be caused by iron overload and it is so simple to find.

 So this patient that I want to tell you about who recently came in, she’s a 64-year-old female and she had been feeling miserable for over twenty years.
 She had been to a number of different doctors over the last couple of years, had gallbladder surgery, pancreatitis, pericarditis—inflammation of the heart.
 She was in the hospital multiple times, literally almost died.
 Ringing in the ears, vertigo, fatigue, brain fog, just feeling terrible and many other symptoms on top of that, feeling completely miserable.